|

 multi-click language from being taught in schools

 and forced them to re-locate to other areas.
-However,

-their cultural heritage and customs are slowly
+However, their cultural heritage and customs

-in the area.
+school curriculum in the area.

 Spring